prepzify/PrepZify---Empowering-Preparation/README.md

 - ❌ Unclear career guidance and company targeting
 - ❌ Difficulty identifying skill gaps before interviews

 These pain points lead to inefficient preparation cycles and lower placement success rates.
-Prepzify is built to solve all of this in one place.
+PrepZify is built to solve all of this in one place.

 ---